Variococeles and Male Infertility

 If a man has abnormal semen parameters and a varicocele of clinically significant size, then there is an approximately 65–70 percent chance of a significant improvement in sperm counts and motility if the varicocele is treated.
 As a general rule, the larger the size of the varicocele, the higher the chance of seeing improvements with treatment.
 If a man has a borderline-sized varicocele (for example, 3.5 mm) and associated testicular atrophy on that side, then I typically quote him a 50 percent chance of improved sperm count and motility with varicocele treatment.

 A 65 to 70 percent chance of improved sperm count and quality is pretty good, but these statistics must be balanced with a couple of other considerations.
 One is that the treatment of varicoceles involves an invasive procedure (see below) requiring some degree of anesthesia.
-The second is that although improvements in semen parameters can be seen as early as three months after the repair is done, in some men it can take six to twelve months to see improvements.
-The average time is five to seven months.
+The second is that although improvements in semen parameters can be seen as early as three months after the repair is done, the average time to see significant improvements is 5-6 months (and it can take 12+ months in some circumstances).

 Factors to consider when trying to decide whether to repair a varicocele